EricThomson/pandastim/readme.md

 #### Conventions
 - UpperCamelCase for class names; lower_case_underscore for vars/functions.
 - Documentation:
-  - Module: path to module/one line description//pandastim blurb
+  - Module: path to module/one line description//longer desciption if needed//pandastim blurb
   - Functions/classes :
     - If simple, just one-line description
     - If not simple:
       - one-line description and enumeration of inputs/outputs w/types
-      - Example if it will be helpful
+      - Example if needed

 #### Acknowledgments
-The panda3d developers are a generous bunch, and answered dozens of questions about the basic mechanics of how panda3d works.
-Special shout-out to rdb, one of the developers of panda3d, who provided amazing help figuring out the nitty-gritty details of how things work.
+The panda3d developers are a generous bunch, and answered dozens of questions about the basic mechanics of how panda3d works. rdb provided lots of help at each stage of figuring out how to  efficiently do 2d things in a 3d game engine (in particular how to combine masks and texture transformations on models in ways that fit together).